The Memory Clinic

 - An initial in-depth assessment with specialist consultant who will discuss your symptoms and concerns as part of taking a detailed history and clinical examination.

 - Comprehensive Cognitive Assessment to assess in detail the different domains of cognition (higher brain functions) including memory.

 - Blood test panel to assess for reversible causes of cognitive decline.

 - MRI brain scan to visualise the structure of the brain – reported by a dedicated neuroradiologist.

 - Feedback appointment – a 2nd consultation with the specialist, where clinical diagnosis and management strategies are explained and discussed.

 What does the Memory Clinic Package Cost?

-We offer a fully inclusive package.
-Please contact us for details.
+We offer a fully inclusive package, priced at £1,575.
+Please contact us for full details.
 Should a more bespoke package be required this will be discussed at your first consultation and a quotation provided.

 You can use your private medical insurance or pay for your The Memory Clinic treatment.
 We offer competitive, fixed price packages as well as the ability to spread your cost with the option of 0% finance.
-If you are using your health insurance please do contact your insurer first for approval and let them know you’d like to be treated at One Hatfield Hospital.
+If you are using your health insurance, please contact your insurer first for approval and let them know you’d like to be treated at either the One Ashford Hospital or One Hatfield Hospital.